CodeWithHarshvardhan-777/SecureAuthFx/README.md

-# SecureAuthFX - JavaFX SignUp, Login and OTP Verification 🚀
+# SecureAuthFX - JavaFX SignUp, Login, and OTP Verification 🚀

-SecureAuthFX is a simple and secure desktop application built using **JavaFX**.
+**SecureAuthFX** is a simple and secure desktop application built using **JavaFX**.
 It allows users to **Sign Up**, **Login**, and **verify their identity using OTP** (One-Time Password).
 This project is a great example of JavaFX Form Handling + Basic Authentication Flow.

+---

+## 🚧 Under Construction 🚧

+This project is still under development.
+Currently, the core features are being worked on, and more functionality will be added soon!

 ---